zyadhassan/Quiz_Game/README.md

 ## Modes
 there two modes of the game
-First is to finish the quiz by First Mistake
+First is to finish the quiz by First Mistake\n
-Second is to Finish the quiz by the end of Questions
+Second is to Finish the quiz by the end of Questions\n

 ## Snap